-The Council Secretariat will operate a central DN database for export licence DNs.
-This will criteria for refusal; description of goods,...), or combinations of fields.
+1.4.4 The Council Secretariat will operate a central DN database for export licence DNs.
+This will not prevent Member States from operating their own databases.
+The central DN database is a resource for all Member States to use.
+The database will allow Member States to search on any of the denial notification fields (country issuing the DN; country of destination of the equipment; criteria for refusal; description of goods,...), or combinations of fields.
 The database will allow statistics based on these fields to be compiled.

-The information on the database is classified 'Restricted' and will be treated as such by all 1.4.5 information provided is in French it will be translated into English by the Council Secretariat.
+1.4.5 The information on the database is classified 'Restricted' and will be treated as such by all Member States and the Council Secretariat.
+It will be in the English language.
+Where the information provided is in French it will be translated into English by the Council Secretariat.
 For this purpose, the Member States will compile a glossary of technical terms.